Bengals release QB Dalton, clear way for Burrow to lead

 When Cincinnati drafted Burrow first overall last week, the question was whether the Bengals would keep Dalton for the final year on his contract and use him to mentor the rookie, or let him try to win a starting job with another team.

 Dalton, 32, holds Bengals career records for touchdown passes (204) and completions (2,757), surpassing Ken Anderson — who also wore No. 14 — for both marks.
-He also holds club marks for career passer rating (87.5) and games with 300 yards passing.
+He also holds club marks for career passer rating (87.5) and games with 300 yards passing (28).
 His 24 game-winning drives also are the most by a Bengals quarterback.

 His 70-61-2 record as a starter is second best by a Bengals quarterback with at least 10 starts, trailing Virgil Carter.